-But if you have a genuine issue a full refund of driver fees are refundable 60 days or prior to the race date.
+But if you have a genuine issue a full refund of driver fees are refundable 30 days prior to the event date.

 Right of Publicity:

 You may be photographed, videoed and recorded - these may be reproduced and re-used whenever and wherever the organizers like.
 Including but not limited to television, internet, magazines, radio etc.